Note this a work in progress and open for anyones input as Hifi is also in Development.

 Avatar Customization Blendshapes:

 ####DEPRECATED in favor of bone customization as it is taking too long for custom blendshapes to be implemented.
 See Thread History for detail.
+You can however use any of the freefloating morphs for your own projects.

 Optimization and Filesize